dharshinianand/woocommerce/README.md

 # checkout the products

-Once the product is created change the url in config.properties to shop Ex : http://127.0.0.1/wordpress/shop
+Once the product is created.

+Change the url in config.properties to shop Ex : http://127.0.0.1/wordpress/shop

+Navigate to LoadCart.java file under AddToCart package

+Right click --> Run As --> TestNG Test (or) Run All

 Note: URL should navigate directly to shop the products page otherwise the script won't proceed further.